satyam0999/Music-Generation/README.md

-# Music Generation with RNNs

 # Irish Folk Music Generation with RNN

-Welcome to our Irish Folk Music Generation project!
-In this project, we explore the fascinating world of Irish folk songs represented in the ABC notation.
-We aim to train a Recurrent Neural Network (RNN) model to learn the intricate patterns within these musical notations and use the trained model to generate new, authentic pieces of Irish folk music.
+Welcome to my Irish Folk Music Generation project!
+In this project, I explore the fascinating world of Irish folk songs represented in the ABC notation.
+I aim to train a Recurrent Neural Network (RNN) model to learn the intricate patterns within these musical notations and use the trained model to generate new, authentic pieces of Irish folk music.

 # Getting Started